Overview

 In a domain, there are several ways to add phrases to the Model Tester’s test set:

-• Access the Model Tester, and click Import Test Set to import a CSV file that contains the phrases.
-Import Test Set link on the Test Set tab of the Model Tester Use the format below in the CSV file.
+Access the Model Tester, and click Import Test Set to import a CSV file that contains the phrases.
+Use the format below in the CSV file.
 Use the first line to name the columns as shown; this line is ignored during the import.
-An example of a well-formatted CSV that can be imported

 Be aware that uploading a CSV file overwrites any test phrases that already exist in the test set with those in the import file.
 Additionally, when creating the import file, take care when specifying the intents.
-If an intent in the file isn't found in the domain, the associated test phrase is skipped during the import.
+Use the exact case, as the import is case-sensitive.
+If an intent in the file isn't found in the domain, the import fails.

-• Access the Model Tester, and enter the phrases manually on the Test Set tab.
-A close-up view of the Test Set tab of the Model Tester, where you can manually add phrases to the test set
+- Access the Model Tester, and enter the phrases manually on the Test Set tab.

-• In Test User Input (where single-phrase testing is performed; on the Intents page), click Quick Add icon (quick add) next to the sample utterance.
-Quick Add icon in the Test User Input tool for testing intent detection
+- In Test User Input (where single-phrase testing is performed; on the Intents page), click (quick add) next to the sample utterance.

 Refine the test set